agriculturegovau/agds-next/CONTRIBUTING.md

 An incomplete list of the principles guiding decisions around API and implementation details in the Design-System.

-### Avoid making up new words for thing that already exist in the domain
+### Avoid making up new words for things that already exist in the domain

 Eg. For component props which map directly to css properties, just use the same name.
 Shortening `flexGrow` to `grow` makes it harder to understand what that prop does.